Sooner or later you’ll surely need to access USB in a virtual machine. There is a way to go around it – using an advanced software solution.

 FlexiHub will help you redirect USB to a virtual machine and enable you to access and manage physical ports of host OS without compromise.

 Anyone out there who never heard of virtualization and virtual machines and servers?
 Perhaps not.
 Most of us at some point of time made use of benefits offered by virtualization technologies.
 Running multiple operating systems in parallel on the same hardware has a lot of advantages – apart from cost savings, it helps you automate processes and be more flexible in managing limited IT-resources.

-★ FlexiHub is compatible with a large number of virtualization apps – VMWare, ESX, Citrix XenDesktop, Microsoft Hyper-V, Windows Virtual PC, QEMU, etc. Once you create a FlexiHub account, you can access your USB devices in virtual environments created by any of these apps.
+✓ FlexiHub is compatible with a large number of virtualization apps – VMWare Workstation and ESXi, VirtualBox, Citrix XenDesktop, Microsoft Hyper-V, etc. Once you create a FlexiHub account, you can access your USB devices in virtual machines created by any of these software.

-★ FlexiHub detects and recognizes devices connected to your host OS as if they were connected directly to your virtual machine.
+✓ FlexiHub detects and recognizes devices connected to your host OS as if they were connected directly to your virtual machine.
 No additional settings required.

 ✓ Your virtual machine can access USB ports not only of your host OS but remote computers that have FlexiHub installed, as long as you are logged in there.

 ✓ FlexiHub allows you to pass through as many USB devices as you need while working in the VM.